Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts/marcus_isabella_interaction_script.md

-- **Marcus**: "I want to protect our future, but I fear the consequences of our decisions on those who are already vulnerable."
+- **Marcus**: "I want to protect our future, but I fear the consequences of our decisions on those who are already vulnerable.
+We must act decisively to ensure that our choices do not harm those who are most at risk."
 - **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?
-I fear we might lose sight of our humanity."
+I fear we might lose sight of our humanity.
+We need to advocate for those who are often overlooked."